 - 1/4 teaspoon oregano or Mexican oregano, optional

 Use 2 1/2 to 3 tablespoons (this amount equals a 1 1/4 ounce seasoning packet) per one pound of browned and drained ground beef.
-Toast for a minute in the skillet, then add 1/2 to 3/4 cup of water and simmer several minutes to desired consistency.
+Push aside the grouond beef, add the seasonig and toast for a minute, until just fragrant, in the skillet, then add 1/2 to 3/4 cup of water and simmer several minutes to desired consistency.